Søstrene Grene, a homeware store dubbed the ‘small IKEA’, is expanding in the UK

 ‘With a beautiful location in Grosvenor Shopping Centre the two Grene sisters cannot wait to open the doors for both their current and new customers in Chester and surrounding areas.’

-Started by sisters Anna and Clara Grene in 1973 with the aim of bringing ‘beauty to everyday life’, Søstrene Grene opened its first UK store in Nottingham a year ago.
+Started by sisters Anna and Clara Grene in 1973 with the aim of bringing ‘beauty to everyday life’, Søstrene Grene opened its store in Nottingham a year ago, and also has a branch in Belfast.
 While it is still relatively unknown on UK shores, the brand has already enjoyed success in Spain, France, the Netherlands, Norway, Sweden and Ireland.

 Read more: Ikea reveals its most popular products ever